Brownster/rss-exporter/docs/architecture.md

 ├── connectors/         # Maas compatible connectors
 │   ├── http.go         # HTTP connector implementing maas.Connector
 │   └── http_mock.go    # Test helper for mocks
-└── internal/connectors/ # Feed fetching helpers
+└── internal/fetcher/   # Feed fetching helpers
-    └── connector.go    # HTTP fetch with retries
+    └── fetcher.go      # HTTP fetch with retries
 ```

 All production code lives in the `collectors` package.
 Tests and sample feed files are kept alongside the implementation.

 ## Main flow

-1. **Configuration** is loaded from YAML using `initConfig` in `config.go`.
+1. **Configuration** is loaded from YAML inside `NewRssExporter` using a `--config.file` flag.
 2. `main.go` constructs a `maas.Exporter` via `NewRssExporter` which registers a `maas.ScheduledScraper` for each configured feed.
 3. Each scraper periodically fetches its feed and returns metrics via the `maas` framework.
 4. Feed items are parsed by a provider-specific scraper chosen by `ScraperForService` and converted to metrics with `maas.NewMetric`.